inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 If the timestamp field `t` is omitted, the current time is assumed by the core.
 If present, `t` must be expressed as an ISO UTC string.

-Is would be rare to supply a quality value `q` explicitly, but the option is available.
+It would be rare to supply a quality value `q` explicitly, but the option is available.
 The parameter can be omitted in most cases in which case 0 (GOOD) is assumed.

 #### Return Message
 The `write` action return message, which can be passed to the a subsequent action in a pipeline, is dependent on which parameters were supplied to it